 When it comes to natural cycles, sea level changes take place on short timescales normally because an oceanic current, one that shifts water from place to place, has changed.
 El Niño, the epic and all-encompassing climatic phenomenon that takes place every 2-7 years, can affect these oceanic currents.

-Although these natural events are the primary drivers of this recent sea level spike, human contributions to climate change are only exacerbating this further.
+It cannot be ignored, though, that human contributions to climate change are only exacerbating this further.
 All in all, it’s bad news for Florida’s near-future, which is set to be underwater faster than anyone has previously estimated.

 Another study revealed that, by 2100, there will be 2 billion climate refugees – and several million of them will be migrating from Florida to places further inland.
 If that’s not the future you want, it’s probably best to vote for lawmakers who’ll do something about it.